Skip to content

 Here is where a little skepticism is healthy — not cynicism, just reading the whole page.

 A company can tell you nothing is changing and be telling you where it is going, at the same time.
 Stocksmith's own reasoning gives the direction away: the name Craftybase, it said, "started to undersell what people were actually building."
-Read that alongside a homepage that dropped craft, handmade, and maker entirely, and a flagship whose cheapest plan jumped from $24 to $99/month.
+Read that alongside a homepage that dropped craft, handmade, and maker entirely, and a plan ladder that now runs all the way to $349/month.
 A pattern emerges.
 The company is not abandoning small makers so much as reclassifying them — from the customer into the entry tier of a product built for someone bigger.

 That is a legitimate business decision, and Stocksmith may well become an excellent tool for the mid-sized manufacturers it is now courting.
 But when a fifteen-year-old brand tells you the word for your kind of business "undersells" what its customers do, it is worth asking a quiet question: on this platform, going forward, are you still the main character, or are you the on-ramp?